s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 But with large code bases, that quickly breaks down.
 Monads let you keep things clean and flat, no matter how large your code gets.

+## Know the kings of England in order categorical

 There's a lot more I can talk about monads.
 There is another reason that they're used - they have a strong theoretical background from category theory.
-A lot of higher level control structures of monads are lifted straight from once-theoretical category theory constructs.
+A lot of higher level control structures surrounding monads are lifted straight from once-theoretical category theory constructs.
 By using the math so directly, we benefit from all the theorems and results that they provide.

-A lot more things are monads than one may realize.
+A lot of things are monads!
 For example, lists are monads:

 ```
 instance Monad [] where